- Set and manage a schedule

 Permission error when trying to Add Sessions

-If employer is not able to add sessions and getting permission error when they click Add Sessions, they are likely set to the role of Representative.
-Their role in Handshake will need to be updated in order for them to proceed.
+If employer is not able to add sessions and getting a permission error when they click Add Sessions, they are likely assigned the Representative role in Handshake.
+Their role will need to be changed in order for them to proceed.

-They will need to click their name in the upper right corner of Handshake, click Teammates, then use the filters on the left to identify their company’s Owner (or Admins as well).
-Share Managing Teammate Roles for the Owner/Admin to follow to update the employer's role to Recruiter, so they can create the schedule.
+They will need to click their name in the upper right corner of Handshake, click Teammates, then use the filters on the left to identify their company’s Owner/Admin.
+Share Managing Teammate Roles for the Owner/Admin to follow to update the employer's role so they can create the schedule.

 Claiming a schedule

 - For more information, please see Claiming & Participating in a Schedule.